 Thinking of Studying Off-Campus?

 Participating on an Off-Campus Program is a life-changing journey in a new culture.
 With all the changes, excitement, and surprises you will experience while studying off-campus, it is a good idea to prepare ahead of time by considering what you want to get out of this experience and how best to do so given the specifics of your host culture.
-This preparation will make your initial transition less overwhelming and allow you to get a head start on making the most of your experience.

 Planning ahead before traveling to a new culture is important as it will allow you not only to learn about aspects of your host culture that may be different from your own, but also to be more emotionally ready for these differences.
 You can prepare for your time off-campus by studying authentic sources about your host culture before leaving home.
 Find an authentic newspaper or TV program, a book on the history of the culture, and other books about current social and political issues—travel guidebooks should be reserved for more "touristy" things.
 It is also a good idea to learn about the topics that interest you so that you can talk confidently with others about these issues.